Sauteed Lemon Pepper Chicken

 • Use thinly sliced chicken breast to ensure it cooks through and evenly without drying out.
 You can split the thicker slices in half and pound them into an even thickness of about ¼ inch.

-• If you have time, marinate the chicken first with lemon pepper seasoning before coating it to lock in more flavor.
+• Marinate the chicken: If you have time, marinate the chicken with lemon pepper seasoning before coating it to lock in more flavor.

-• Don't overcrowd the pan while cooking the chicken pieces to ensure even browning.
+• Don't overcrowd the pan: Create enough space between the chicken pieces to ensure even browning.
 For bigger servings, cook in batches or use a bigger pan.

-• Make a white wine reduction sauce by adding white wine to the original pan sauce.
+• Make a white wine reduction sauce: Add white wine to the original pan sauce.
 This elevates the dish by a lot and adds a bit of luxury, making it ideal to serve for special occasions like date nights.

 What to Serve with Lemon Pepper Chicken